Initiatives

 • parkingaccess.com – 10% off your purchase.
 CODE: UWPARK10

-• New York Times Games & Cooking – Free one-year (renewable) subscription available here.
+• New York Times Games & Cooking – Free one-year (renewable) subscription available.

 On-Campus Dining

 ASUWB has been involved in the improvement and expansion of on-campus dining opportunities over the years, most notably by serving on the Food & Dining Advisory Committee to provide student input on the services offered on campus.
-With the opening of the Terrace Dining Pavilion, ASUWB is seeking student feedback to inform our priorities as we shift towards a residential campus.
-We’re also discussing provision of free utensils, religious dietary labeling (halal, kosher, etc.), and more ways to advocate for student dining needs.
+We’re seeking feedback to improve the Terrace Dining Pavilion as our residential student body grows to ensure food on campus is high-quality, tasty, and accessible to all!

 Student Senate